The Election of 1824

 The “Corrupt Bargain”

 As was the case in 1800, the House of Representatives had to elect the next president.
 Because of Clay’s last-minute support, the House chose Adams.
 But when Adams then named Clay his secretary of state, Americans were outraged.
 Most of the American presidents up to this point had served previously as secretaries of state, and the position was commonly regarded to be the stepping-stone to the presidency.
 Jacksonites thus clamored that Adams had won only because of a “corrupt bargain” with Clay.
-His reputation ruined, Adams remained politically impotent throughout his four years.
+His reputation ruined, Adams remained politically impotent throughout his four years in office.

 Growing Sectionalism